morgankj/web-sprint-challenge-javascript-fundamentals/README.md

   4. New Binding - you can use Constructor functions to create new objects in your data!
 In this case, "this" is used to refer to that individual new object.

 5. Why do we need super() in an extended class?

+    Super is the secret sauce in class functions that tells your function what attributes to pull from its parent function.
+Super performs what .call would perform in prototype syntax.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.